fastlane/itc-api-docs/README.md

 # Introduction

 This document describes the iTunes Connect JSON API and how to use it.
+The API is used by the AngularJS based iTunes Connect front-end to update app metadata.
+It is public once you have a valid session.

 To test your requests, I recommend the awesome [Paw](https://luckymarmot.com/paw) HTTP Client for Mac OS.